Lt Dennis Dauphin (LtCol, USAR, Ret)

 and scriptwriter.
 He has acted professionally with the New Stage Repertory

 Theater in Jackson, MS for many productions there.
-My daughter
+He is now working

 joined the JET (Japanese Exchange Teaching) program in Kyoto and then moved on